Albert0i/mariadb-vss/README.md

 > The insertion process works very similarly, compared to the search procedure, without any significant differences which could require a non-constant number of operations.
 Thus, the insertion of a single vertex imposes *O(logn)* of time.
 To estimate the total complexity, the number of all inserted nodes *n* in a given dataset should be considered.
 Ultimately, HNSW construction requires *O(n * logn)* time.

 ---
-- *efSearch*: number of nearest neighbours to explore in finding the query;
+- *efSearch*: number of nearest neighbours to explore in running the query;
-- *efConstruction*: number of nearest neighbours are chosen and edges from the inserted node to them are built;
+- *efConstruction*: number of nearest neighbours are chosen to built edges from the inserted node;
-- *M*: number of linked edges to the M nearest neighbours.
+- *M*: number of linked edges to the nearest neighbours.

 #### I. [MariaDB Vectors (MariaDB.org)](https://mariadb.org/projects/mariadb-vector)